Severn-J-Lortie/QUHouseFinder/README.md

 - Queen's Community Housing ✅

 ## TODO
-_ **Databse not fully setup -- need to bring in existing schema ~~
-- Finish deplopying (currently the static site is up but need to add the backend stuff)....
 - MVP:
   - Forgot password, delete account
   - Add emails when filters change